Home-Based HIV Test Giveaway

 The only way to know if you have HIV is to be tested.

-HIV self-testing offers you the peace of mind to do an HIV test in the comfort of your home.
+HIV self-testing offers you the peace of mind to do an HIV test in the comfort of your place.
 AIDS Resource will send you an OraQuick In-Home HIV Test® in discreet packaging with all the instructions you need to perform the test.
 The OraQuick In-Home HIV Test® involves collecting oral fluid with a swab to detect antibodies to HIV.
 Results are available within 20 to 40 minutes.
 You can perform the test yourself or request a testing counselor to walk you through the testing process and provide support and feedback via video conferencing or phone.

 HIV testing is important for your health.

 If your test is non-reactive (negative), it means you probably do not have HIV.

 - It takes the body time to produce HIV antibodies, and it may be too soon for the antibodies to be seen in this test.
-If you engaged in activities in the last 3 months (e.g., condomless sex, shared needles), you might want to retest in 3 months.
+If you engaged in activities in the last three months (e.g., condomless sex, shared needles), you might want to retest in 3 months.

 - You can learn how to protect yourself from getting HIV by contacting AIDS Resource to set up a time to talk with a prevention specialist.

 If your test is reactive (preliminary positive), further blood work is required to confirm the results.
-This test can be done at AIDS Resource at no cost, or we will give you a referral to a local laboratory.
+This test can be done at AIDS Resource at no cost, or we will refer you to a local laboratory.

 - A positive confirmatory test result means you have HIV.